mustafa-tariqk/mustafa-tariqk.github.io/content/posts/i-used-to-pray-for-what-i-have-right-now.md

 ## What's Next?

 For so long this blog was about getting a job.
-I gave up because I was like so depressed that nothing was changing week to week and wanted to have this blog be more about results.
+I gave up because I was so depressed that nothing was changing week to week and wanted to have this blog be more about results.
 I guess this is a big result.

 I want to talk about more technical content moving forward.
 Random projects, maybe some stuff from work.
 I'm excited to write about something in a while reflecting joining a new company and trying to become a productive member of a team.